koendv/t12-958/README.md

 ## Main screen

-The OLED display shows the state of the soldering iron:
+The soldering station has four states: running, boost, standby and sleeping.

 ![running](pictures/running_large.png)

-The top line of the display shows power supply voltage, setpoint temperature, and cold junction (ambient) temperature.
+When running, the top line of the display shows power supply voltage, setpoint temperature, and cold junction (ambient) temperature.
 The middle of the display shows soldering iron tip temperature.
 The bottom of the display shows a bar graph of applied heating power.